Public Relations Materials

 Format: Some of the materials are in a modifiable format so that you can revise them to suit to your particular situation, while others are non-modifiable formats and are provided simply a models or inspiration for materials you would develop on your own.

-Adding on: We hope to add to these materials as time allows and that you will contribute your own new products as you develop (or discover) them, either by uploading them directly or sending them to the Public Relations officer.
+Adding on: We hope to add to these materials as time allows and that you will contribute your own new products as you develop (or discover) them, either by uploading them directly or sending them to the Tom Farthing, public relations officer.

 Other Sources: The Central Council of Church Bell Ringers also has a Public Relations Committe that has produced some useful materials.
 In particular, their slide show about bells and ringing is available to all in several formats.

 The inside of a folded flyer offering to ring for weddings.

 The outside of a folded flyer offering to ring for weddings.